 and version

 of our project.
-These values can be injected to any file you like:
+These values can be injected into any file we like as the following:

-In this example, I'll use these variables to also prepare the Dockerfile and a bash script:
+For our demo archetype, we also use these variables to prepare a Dockerfile and bash script:

 1 2 3 | FROM open-liberty:kernel-java11 COPY --chown=1001:0 target/${artifactId}.war /config/dropins/ COPY --chown=1001:0 server.xml /config |

-Please note that this variable replacement only takes place for files or directory you marked as filtered
+Please note that this variable replacement only takes place for files or directories we marked as filtered

 in the archetype-metadata.xml